markhanslip/PhD_Ch6_Char-RNN/README.md

 ### 6) notate the results
 ### 7) make music based on the generated notation

-The code in this repo will get you as far a step 6 ;)
+The code in this repo will get you as far as step 6 ;)

 The easiest way to run the program is to use the provided Colab notebook (click on the widget below).
 It'll pull in one of my datasets from HuggingFace, do all the data pre-processing, train a model and generate some notation.
 You just need a Google account and a HuggingFace account.